 Overly dirty or ammonia burned feet are a sign of poor management.
 Ammonia burns that look like growths or calluses mainly happen because of three reasons.

 - The farmer isn’t moving the chickens often enough so they are standing/walking on droppings.

-- Too many chickens cramped into too small a space/coop/chicken tractor.
+- Too many chickens crammed into too small space/coop/chicken tractor.